Kings-Indian/AxeThrower/6-24-raw-notes.md

 ### 6. AXE Body Spray

-Unfortunately, for AXE Body Spray, personal care products lack energy content testing.
-Flammable propellants (e.g., butane: ~49 MJ/kg) contribute to combustion risk but are not quantified for the mixture.

 > **Source:** [AXE Proximity Deodorant Bodyspray MSDS](https://www.whatsinproducts.com/files/brands_pdf/9618_21010028%20MSDS%20Axe%20Proximity%20Deodorant%20Bodyspray,%20Bergamot.pdf)

 This has a list of ingredients, which allows me to calculate that since: